fhalab/EnzymeEngineeringDB/README.md

 3. Different research groups tend to explore different regions of chemical/sequence space
 4. The database captures the diversity of new-to-nature enzymatic reactions

+## LLM pipeline
+The LLM pipeline can be accessed at: https://github.com/YuemingLong/DEBase The Automated download of pubmed papers can be accessed at:

+## Website and database
+The database and website can be accessed at:

 ## Contributing

 We welcome contributions!
 Please feel free to submit issues or pull requests.
 For formatting please format your data in the `LevSeq` output format.